Home Office aims to deter Channel crossings from Albania with ad campaign

 Adverts in Albanian will target people considering making the journey across the Channel to the UK without permission.

-The Home Office will launch an ad campaign aimed at deterring Channel crossings to the UK with the message that people “face being detained and removed” if they make the journey.
+The Home Office is aiming to deter Channel crossings to the UK with a social media ad campaign targeting Albanian nationals.

+The publicity drive, which will run on Facebook and Instagram from next week, will warn people they “face being detained and removed” if they make the journey.

+Opposition critics and charities have branded the campaign a “gimmick”, with Labour accusing the Government of “tinkering at the edges” of an asylum system “in chaos”.

-The department would not say how much the publicity drive is expected to cost but announced it will also “make clear the perils” migrants may encounter on small boats when it starts in Albania next week.
+The Home Office would not say how much the publicity drive is expected to cost.

-Critics have branded the campaign “pointless” after the number of Channel crossings remained high despite similar measures implemented by the Home Office last year.

-Adverts in Albanian on Facebook and Instagram were launched last August to try and deter people from making the journey.
+It follows a similar campaign launched in August last year, when adverts ran in Albanian on Facebook and Instagram to deter people from making the journey.

 Record numbers of people crossed the channel last year and more than 6,000 have been detected making the journey so far in 2023.